Comfy-Org/.github/profile/README.md

 ## Projects

-This projects officially supported by the team include:
+The projects officially supported by the team include:

 - [ComfyUI](https://github.com/comfyanonymous/ComfyUI) - the core ComfyUI repo.
 - [ComfyUI_frontend](https://github.com/Comfy-Org/ComfyUI_frontend) - where frontend features for ComfyUI are developed.